Makry Gialos: Demographics

-Other places nearby are Schinokapsala, Orino, Stavrochori, Bebonas, Chrisopigi, Lapithos, Aghios Stefanos, Pefki, Lithines, Upper and Lower Pervolakia.
+Other places nearby are Schinokapsala, Oreino, Stavrochori, Bebonas, Chrisopigi, Lapithos, Agios Stefanos, Pefkoi, Lithines, Upper and Lower Pervolakia.
 These feature stone built houses and narrow paved streets, along with ancient stonewashed houses.
 There are many small churches scattered around the hillside on the top of peaks, built in caves, and by the side of springs.
 These churches represent the predominant Orthodox religion.

 Along the coast about 6 km from Makry Gialos, is the Kapsa Monastery, built on a sheer rock face, close to the spectacular Perivolakia Gorge which is believed to have been founded in the 15th century.
 In 1471 it was destroyed by pirates and abandoned.
 In 1841 it was renovated by Yerontoyannis a reformed robber who lived there as a hermit.
 He built the church and dedicated it to John the Baptist.
 Inside the chapel Yerontoyannis' skull can be found.
 The monastery celebrates its feast day on 29 August.

 The area often experiences strong winds, like most of the Greek Islands.

 These winds are called "Meltemi".
 They are strong northern winds, blowing mostly in January and February and in July and August.
 During the summer these winds help to keep the temperatures down and during the winter months they give clear and sunny days.

 The area has a long summer, six to seven months, but not too hot.
 The winter is short and mild.
 Rainy days are few and a long time passes between them.
 The temperatures almost never go as low as six degrees.